 Introduction / History

 The Darzis derived their name from the Persian word 'to sew' or darzan.
 Sometimes the Darzi are known by the name Darji or Khayyat in India where most of their community live.
 An Indian legend says that the god Parasurama was pursuing two brothers to destroy them and they found haven in a temple.
-A priest hid them and gave one brother the task of sewing dresses and the other dying cloth.
+A priest hid them and gave one brother the task of sewing dresses and the other dyeing cloth.
 The Darzi are said to be the decendents of the first brother and therefore, Darzis are most commonly tailors.
 There are more than 3.5 million Darzis in all and about one third of those are Muslims, the rest are Hindus.

 What are Their Lives Like?